FAQs

 - NAACP recommends that all attendees be fully vaccinated in accordance with the CDC guidelines.
 Boosters are strongly recommended but are not required.

-- Wearing facial coverings throughout 116th National Convention is also recommended but is not required.
+- Wearing facial coverings throughout the 117th National Convention is also recommended but is not required.

 - If you become ill before attending the convention, please stay home and contact your healthcare provider for the safety and well-being of yourself and others.
 If you feel ill on-site, please self-isolate immediately and contact your healthcare provider.
 Should you need a medical professional, we will have EMTs on-site at the convention center who can attend to your medical needs.

-- What are the COVID-19 protocols for Convention?
+- What are the COVID-19 protocols for the National Convention?

 - For more information about sponsorship opportunities, please contact Development at sponsorconvention@naacpnet.org.

-- Where do media register for the National Convention?
+- How do I register as a volunteer for the 117th National Convention?

-- Where do media register for the National Convention?
+- How do I register as a volunteer for the 117th National Convention?